douglas125/SpeechCmdRecognition/README.md

 ## Train with your own data

+# Final Words

-If this code is useful for you, please cite our work:
+If you find this code useful, please cite our work:

 ```
 @ARTICLE{2018arXiv180808929C,